Error Handling

 - The error's Go type (or Python class) so you can pattern-match later.

-- If you got a Response: the status code and a tail of the body.
+- The status code and a tail of the body, when a Response made it back.

 The error message alone isn't always enough to tell DNS-failed from timeout-on-DNS-server.
 The type usually is.